Why this is a nightmare week for Theresa May

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)The adage "a week is a very long time in politics," could scarcely be more apt for British Prime Minister Theresa May.
+(CNN)The adage "a week is a very long time in politics" could scarcely be more apt for British Prime Minister Theresa May.

 In the course of seven days the country suffered its deadliest terror attack since the July 7, 2005 bombings, all-party talks in Northern Ireland aimed at reinstating a functioning power-sharing Executive have collapsed, Scotland's Parliament is expected to vote to demand another independence referendum and divorce proceedings from the European Union will finally get underway with the triggering of Article 50 on Wednesday.